wkusnierczyk/playlists/playlists/the-rainbow.md

 Mélanie De Biasio's version of the Mongo Santamaría/Oscar Brown Jr. standard strips the song to near-silence — a whispered, spectral reimagining that barely seems to exist.
 Her breathy, intimate vocal floats over sparse instrumentation of flute, bass, and gentle percussion, transforming the familiar melody into something deeply personal and almost trance-like in its repetitive beauty.

-De Biasio, born in Charleroi, Belgium in 1978, developed her signature whisper after a pulmonary infection silenced her for a year in 2004.
-When her voice returned, it had changed — becoming the hushed, spectral instrument heard here.
-Phil Selway of Radiohead compared her album No Deal to "Billie Holiday walking into Mark Hollis's solo record sessions" — a description that connects her directly to the Talk Talk thread running through this playlist.
-She performs live with extraordinary stillness, drawing audiences into a meditative, almost trance-like state.

 ### All I Need
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Afro Blue](#afro-blue) · [Alone in Kyoto →](#alone-in-kyoto)</sub>

 **Artist:** [Air and Beth Hirsch](#air-and-beth-hirsch) · **Album:** [Moon Safari](#moon-safari)

 A bossa nova-inflected lullaby of surrender and contentment.
 The lyrics are simple, almost mantric: "All I need is a little time / To get behind this sun and cast my weight."
 Dunckel described it as "more like bossa nova," explaining that they'd made an instrumental and felt it needed a singer — when Hirsch arrived, "it definitely sounded much better."
 They wanted a conclusion that was "mellow and a little bit dark — melancholic."
 Rolling Stone called it "a tragic café ballad," capturing something important: beneath the warmth there's an undertow of longing, as if the peace described is wished for rather than achieved.
 The track was selected for the book 1001 Songs You Must Hear Before You Die.

-Beth Hirsch, born in Tampa, Florida in 1967, had moved to Paris in 1991 to work as an au pair and discovered her singing talent in the local bohemian community.
-She happened to be living in Montmartre at the same time as Godin and Dunckel.
-Godin heard a demo of hers, invited her to record, and she wrote the lyrics and melody herself.
-She toured with Air throughout Europe and the US, then settled in London, and currently lives in Portugal.
-Despite being so closely associated with Moon Safari, she was never a permanent member — the duo later moved away from guest vocalists entirely.

 ### Alone in Kyoto
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← All I Need](#all-i-need) · [6AM →](#6am)</sub>